25prabhu10/notes/docs/Languages/Git/Git.md

 The below mentioned files can be created in the `.github` folder:

-- `CODE_OF_CONDUCT.md`: Defines standards for how to engage in a community.
+- `CODE_OF_CONDUCT.md`: Defines standards for how to engage in a community

 - `CONTRIBUTING.md`: Communicates how people should contribute to your project. (making pull request, setting development environment...)

-- `FUNDING.yml`: Displays a sponsor button in your repository to increase the visibility of funding options for your open source project.
+- `FUNDING.yml`: Displays a sponsor button in your repository to increase the visibility of funding options for your open source project

 - `ISSUE_TEMPLATE`: Folder that contains a templates of possible issues user can use to open issue (such as if issue is related to documentation, if it's a bug, if user wants new feature etc)

-  - `config.yml`: Customize the issue template chooser that people see when creating a new issue in your repository by adding a `config.yml` file to the .`github/ISSUE_TEMPLATE` folder.
+  - `config.yml`: Customize the issue template chooser that people see when creating a new issue in your repository by adding a `config.yml` file to the .`github/ISSUE_TEMPLATE` folder

 - `PULL_REQUEST_TEMPLATE.md`: How to make a pull request to project

 - `stale.yml`: Probot configuration to close stale issues.
-There are many other apps on Github Marketplace that place their configurations inside .github folder because they are related to GitHub specifically.
+There are many other apps on Github Marketplace that place their configurations inside .github folder because they are related to GitHub specifically

 - `SECURITY.md`: Gives instructions for how to report a security vulnerability in your project